ndp/ts-playground/src/env/README.md

 No-nonsense help with ENVironmental variable processing for your Typescript project.
-[Accessing environmental variables](https://nodejs.org/dist/latest-v8.x/docs/api/process.html#process_process_env)  within a node app is straightforward, but as an app ages and grows, small problems crop up.
+[Accessing environment variables](https://nodejs.org/dist/latest-v8.x/docs/api/process.html#process_process_env)  within a node app is straightforward, but as an app ages and grows, small problems crop up.
 This is a small solution to those small problems.